 Note: Do not give cow's milk until age one.

 8 tablespoons or ½ cup

 8 tablespoons or 2 ounces or ½ cup

 Choose plain fruits and vegetables.
 You do not have to add any seasonings or sugar to your baby's food.
-When serving veggies, cook them until they are soft and offer bite-sized pieces.
-Cut the fruit, as well, and take out the seeds and pits.
+When serving vegetables, cook them until they are soft and offer bite-sized pieces.
+Cut the fruit as well, and take out the seeds and pits.